idanmoradarthas/DataScienceUtils/docs/source/visualization_aids.rst

     :align: center
     :alt: Both Features are Numeric

-One Feature is Numeric and The Other is Not Numeric
+One Feature is Numeric and The Other is Categorical
 ---------------------------------------------------
 If one feature is numeric, but the the other is either an ``object``, a ``category`` or a ``bool``, then a box plot is shown.
 In the plot it can be seen for each unique value of the category feature what is the distribution of the